-GoDaddy’s prices are reasonable compared to their competitors, they offer occasional promo codes (like this one for 30% off new products) and a large variety of products all on one roof.
+GoDaddy’s cheap prices of years ago are a thing of the past, but in most common products they are fairly comparable to the other big hosts.
+They offer occasional promo codes and a large variety of products all on one roof.
 Their variety of products and tools will provide everything the typical small business will need to get started on the web, including:

 - Domain Name Registration